leonorae/HereItIs/PAGE_TESTING.md

 ## 6. List of artist:

 ### Page Title
-List of artist
+List of artists

 ### Page Description
 List of all artists available in the application.
-User can navigate to any artist for more details.
+User can navigate to any artist for more details. <-- should we organize list by genre?
+MP -->
 [Insert mockup or hand-drawn image here]

 ### Parameters needed for the page